Building Our Future

 TechCred – Reimbursement for Training

-TechCred is Ohio's workforce program that offers Ohio employers thousands of dollars in reimbursement for a wide variety of short-term, industry-recognized tech credentials across industries AT NO COST! – from computer software programs like Microsoft Excel and Adobe to more intensive technology training programs involving digital programming and robotics.
+TechCred is Ohio's workforce program that offers Ohio employers thousands of dollars in reimbursement for a wide variety of short-term, industry-recognized tech credentials across industries AT NO COST, from computer software programs to more intensive technology training programs involving digital programming and robotics.
 These technology-focused credentials take less than a year to complete and prepare current and future employees for in-demand jobs.
 Many of these trainings can be completed online!

 For the credential itself to qualify, it must be: